Who doesn’t want to maximize their profits and increase sales?

 What is ecommerce optimization?

-Ecommerce optimization is the process of improving the user experience, conversion rates, and overall performance of your online store to maximize profits.
+Ecommerce optimization is the process of refining and enhancing various elements of an online store to improve the user experience, boost conversion rates, and increase overall performance to maximize profits.

-Optimizing ecommerce sites essentially means that you’re fine-tuning every aspect of your store to create the best possible experience for your customers.
+Ecommerce optimization essentially means that you’re fine-tuning every aspect of your store to create the best possible experience for your potential customers.
 And when your customers are happy, they’re more likely to make a purchase, which ultimately boosts your sales and profits.

 1. Boost site speed